Lyceris-chan/selfhost-stack/README.md

 ## <a id="resilience"></a>🏗️ System Resilience

-- **Automated SSL**: `cert-monitor.sh` manages Let's Encrypt renewals and rate-limit recovery.
+- **Automated SSL**: `cert-monitor.sh` manages Let's Encrypt renewals, logs failures, and retries after rate limits.
-- **Dynamic IP**: `wg-ip-monitor.sh` automatically updates DNS records and VPN endpoints on public IP changes.
+- **Dynamic IP**: `wg-ip-monitor.sh` detects public IP changes, updates deSEC DNS records, and restarts WireGuard with the new endpoint.
+- **Auto-updates**: Watchtower checks for container image updates and applies them on a nightly schedule.
+- **Self-healing**: The stack retries background tasks and exposes status in the dashboard so most issues resolve without manual intervention.

 ## <a id="ownership"></a>🤝 Data Ownership